Sujayhk31410/GoFundMe-Predictions/README.md

 ## **Project Overview**

-GoFundMe is the world’s largest crowdfunding platform, helping individuals and organizations raise funds for various causes such as medical emergencies, education, and community projects.
-This project seeks to predict the success of campaigns by analyzing campaign narratives and visual features, using machine learning models to gain insights into fundraising behaviors.
+GoFundMe is the world’s largest crowdfunding platform, enabling individuals and organizations to raise funds for various causes, from medical emergencies to educational initiatives.
+While some campaigns exceed their goals, others struggle to gain momentum.
+This project investigates factors influencing campaign success, leveraging data science to predict outcomes and guide effective campaign management.

 ---

 ## **Objectives**
-- **Predict Campaign Success:** Build models to predict daily fundraising amounts and identify the likelihood of meeting campaign goals.
+- **Predict Campaign Success:** Build models to estimate daily fundraising amounts and determine the likelihood of meeting goals.
-- **Analyze Narrative and Visual Features:** Evaluate how the narrative structure and visual content (images) influence donations.
+- **Analyze Narrative and Visual Features:** Identify the influence of textual and visual elements on donation behaviors.
-- **Provide Actionable Insights:** Equip campaign organizers with insights to optimize their campaigns and increase their chances of success.
+- **Provide Actionable Insights:** Offer data-driven recommendations to enhance campaign performance.

 ---

 ## **Data Collection and Processing**
-- **Source:** Data was scraped from the GoFundMe website using Beautiful Soup and Playwright.
+- **Source:** Web-scraped GoFundMe campaigns using Beautiful Soup and Playwright.
-- **Dataset:** A total of 8,881 campaigns with the following features:
+- **Dataset:** 8,881 campaign entries with features including:
   - **Textual Data:** Titles, campaign stories.
-  - **Visual Data:** Analyzed using the **Face++ API** for attributes like gender, emotion, smile intensity, etc.
+  - **Visual Data:** Analyzed using the Face++ API for attributes like gender, emotion, and smile intensity.
-  - **Additional Features:** Raised amount, goal amount, number of donations, location, category, and campaign organizer.
+  - **Other Variables:** Raised amount, goal amount, location, category, and number of donations.

 **Key Preprocessing Steps:**
-- **Text Cleaning:** Removed special characters, extra spaces, and irrelevant symbols to clean the text.
-- **Date Conversion:** Transformed relative dates into specific date formats.
+- Cleaned and formatted text (removed special characters, whitespace, etc.).
+- Converted dates to a consistent format.
-- **Feature Extraction:** Created new features like word count, emotion categories, and goal achievement ratio.
+- Extracted additional features like word count, emotion categories, and goal achievement ratios.

 ---

 ## **Methodology**

 ### **1. Text Analysis**
-- **TF-IDF:** Applied Term Frequency-Inverse Document Frequency (TF-IDF) to identify key words in the campaign narratives.
+- **TF-IDF**: Identified the importance of words in campaign narratives.
-- **word2vec:** Used word embeddings to capture contextual meanings of words and phrases that impact donation behavior.
+- **word2vec**: Captured contextual meanings to evaluate the impact of phrases on donations.

 ### **2. Visual Feature Extraction**
-- Utilized the **Face++ API** to analyze images for features such as:
-  - **Gender**
-  - **Age**
-  - **Emotion** (anger, sadness, happiness, etc.)
-  - **Smile Intensity**
-  - **Beauty Score**
+- Extracted image-based features using the Face++ API, including age, emotion, and smile intensity.

 ### **3. Machine Learning Models**
-- **Regression Models:** Built models to predict the amount raised based on campaign text and visual features.
+- **Regression Models:** Predicted the raised amount based on textual and visual features.
-- **Clustering (K-means):** Grouped campaigns by urgency levels to prioritize those needing immediate support.
+- **Clustering (K-means):** Grouped campaigns by urgency to prioritize high-need campaigns.
-- **Hyperparameter Tuning:** Applied **Grid Search** for optimizing model parameters.
+- **Hyperparameter Tuning:** Applied Grid Search for model optimization.

 ---

 ## **Results**
-- **Text and Image Data Correlation:** Both the campaign story text and visual features significantly influenced fundraising success.
-- **Urgency Clustering:** Identified high-priority campaigns that could benefit from early intervention.
-- **Model Accuracy:** The models showed strong predictive accuracy for daily fundraising amounts and the likelihood of meeting goals.
+- Text and image data significantly influence the success of campaigns.
+- Models demonstrated the potential to predict daily fundraising progress and identify urgent campaigns needing intervention.
+- Clustering analysis revealed actionable patterns in donation timing and behaviors.

 ---

 ## **Impact**
-This project provides valuable tools for campaign organizers to:
+This project provides a practical tool for campaign organizers, enabling them to:
-- **Optimize Campaigns:** Gain insights into how narrative elements and visuals impact donations.
-- **Improve Engagement:** Identify key factors for increasing visibility and engagement in campaigns.
-- **Prioritize Urgent Campaigns:** Use urgency clusters to focus on campaigns that require immediate attention.
+- Understand the factors that drive donations.
+- Optimize campaign narratives and visuals.
+- Prioritize efforts for maximum fundraising impact.

 ---

 ## **Technologies Used**
-- **Web Scraping:** Beautiful Soup, Playwright
+- **Web Scraping:** Beautiful Soup, Playwright.
-- **Text Analysis:** TF-IDF, word2vec
+- **Text Analysis:** TF-IDF, word2vec.
-- **Image Analysis:** Face++ API
+- **Image Analysis:** Face++ API.
-- **Machine Learning:** Scikit-learn, K-means clustering
+- **Machine Learning:** Scikit-learn (for regression, clustering, and classification tasks).
-- **Data Visualization:** Matplotlib, Seaborn
+- **Data Visualization:** Matplotlib, Seaborn.

 ---

 ## **Future Enhancements**
-- **Sentiment Analysis:** Implement more advanced sentiment analysis techniques to better understand emotional tone in campaign narratives.
-- **Topic Modeling:** Explore **Latent Dirichlet Allocation (LDA)** to identify key topics in campaigns and analyze their impact on donations.
+- **Topic Modeling**: Implement **Latent Dirichlet Allocation (LDA)** or **Non-Negative Matrix Factorization (NMF)** to identify key topics in campaign stories and assess their impact on donations.
+- **Visual Content Analysis**: Evaluate the impact of other visual attributes, such as background elements and visual consistency across images, to further improve prediction models.
+- **Predicting Campaign Duration**: Develop models to estimate the duration a campaign will take to meet its goal based on early donation patterns and narrative content.
-- **Geographical Influence:** Study how the location of campaigns (e.g., city, state) impacts fundraising success.
+- **Geographical Influence**: Investigate how location-based features (e.g., city, state) influence campaign success, especially in light of local events, economic conditions, and community engagement.
-- **Social Media Integration:** Add external data sources, such as social media mentions, to enhance prediction accuracy.
-- **Temporal Trends:** Analyze the timing of campaigns (e.g., holiday seasons) and its effect on fundraising success.
+- **Temporal Analysis**: Study how campaign timing (e.g., holiday seasons, weekday vs. weekend) influences fundraising success, potentially building time-based prediction models.
+- **Integration with Social Media**: Expand the dataset by incorporating social media data (e.g., Twitter, Instagram) to analyze how external factors like social sharing affect campaign success.

 ---

 ## **How to Run**
-1. **Clone this repository:**
+1. Clone this repository:
    ```bash
    git clone https://github.com/Sujayhk31410/GoFundMe-Prediction.git